 Priority actions to deliver the Plan will be implemented over ten years, and will follow an adaptive management approach.
 A number of activities will be aligned to, and directly delivered by, complementary regional plans and strategies (such as whole-of-catchment planning or integrated water cycle management).

 A Delivery Plan with annual reporting, and two future 5-yearly evaluation reports, will ensure that the Plan’s actions remain focused and aligned.
-The Delivery Plan will be available end of 2018 outlining how the Plan will be implemented including details on specific activities, program partners and expected outputs.
-The first annual report to provide a progress update of the Delivery Plan and will be available mid-2019.
+The first version of the Delivery Plan is expected to be available end of 2018/ early 2019 outlining how the Plan will be implemented including details on specific activities, program partners and expected outputs.
+The first annual report to provide a progress update of the Delivery Plan will be available mid-2019.

 DELWP have committed to develop a Marine Knowledge Framework based on a critical recommendation within the Commissioner for Environmental Sustainability Victoria’s State of the Bays 2016 report and more recently their updated 2017 report that was released in early-2018.
 The Marine Knowledge Framework will be one of the actions within the Delivery Plan.
 Progress on this action will be provided when the delivery plan is available later in the year.